webgpu/webgpufundamentals/webgpu/lessons/webgpu-debugging.md

 ### Simplify:

-Get your shader to a working state.
+Get your shader to a working state by cutting out as much as possible.
 Once it's working, add stuff back in little by little

 ### Show a solid color